 Georgetown Professor Marcia Chatelain on finding a balance during difficult classroom discussions.

 With that in mind, it’s important to consider techniques for designing a classroom where this engagement can take place constructively.
-Below are a list of helpful resources for faculty who actively seek to engage students on current hot topics, as well as those simply looking to be more prepared when these topics arise.
+Below you’ll find some tips and a list of helpful resources for faculty who actively seek to engage students on current hot topics, as well as those simply looking to be more prepared when these topics arise.

 Handbook for Facilitating Difficult Conversations in the Classroom